 The compulsory insurance always commences on the day on which the eligibility establishing the compulsory insurance has been obtained.

-Although the trade authority notifies the Social Insurance Institution of Commerce and Industry about the business registration, the trade professional is required to make the notification himself within one month.
+Although the trade authority notifies the SVS (Social Insurance Institution for the Self-Employed) about the business registration, the trade professional is required to make the notification himself within one month.
 This step can be dispensed with when an electronic notification is made with the trade authority.

 For trade professionals who take up a pension of their own, the obligation of payment of the contributions for self-employed pension provisions ends automatically with the first earnings of the pension.
 They can voluntarily opt into the company’s self-employed pension provisions, however.